JetBrains/amper/docs/GradleMigration.md

 Multiplatform
 projects.

-After creating a Pot file, remove the [Kotlin targets section](https://kotlinlang.org/docs/multiplatform-set-up-targets.html) from your Gradle build script, since they are configured in Pot.yaml:
+After creating a module.yaml file, remove the [Kotlin targets section](https://kotlinlang.org/docs/multiplatform-set-up-targets.html) from your Gradle build script, since they are configured in module.yaml:
 ```kotlin
 kotlin {
     // Remove the following lines